NAIA Division I Men's Basketball Glance

 |Saturday, March 23

-Mid-America Christian-Tougaloo-Peru State-William Carey winner vs. Cumberlands (Ky.)-Wiley-Sciences and Arts-The Masters winner, 1 p.m.
+Mid-America Christian-William Carey winner vs. Wiley-Sciences & Arts-The Masters winner, 1 p.m.

 Bethel (Tenn.)-LSU-Alexandria winner vs. Lewis-Clark State-William Penn winner, 3 p.m.